NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 The related site http://ode.rsl.wustl.edu/moon/indextools.aspx?displaypage=lolardr can provide LOLA datasets which can be used as (sparse) ground truth.

-If desired to use gridded LOLA DEMs, see :numref:`sfs-lola-dem`.
+If desired to use a gridded LOLA DEM as an initial guess, see :numref:`sfs-lola`.

 We advise the following strategy for picking images.
 First choose a small longitude-latitude window in which to perform a search for